EsadCetiner/iredadmin-rule-exclusions-plugin/README.md

 - ModSecurity compatable Web Application Firewall

 ## How to install the plugin
-Copy and paste the file ``iredadmin-rule-exclusions-before.conf`` and ``iredadmin-rule-exclusions-config.conf`` file into your CRS plugins folder.
+1. Copy and paste the files ``iredadmin-rule-exclusions-before.conf`` and ``iredadmin-rule-exclusions-config.conf`` into your CRS plugins folder.

-Create a include for the file ``plugins/iredadmin-rule-exclusions-config.conf`` and ``plugins/iredadmin-rule-exclusions-before.conf`` after ``crs-setup.conf`` but before loading any CRS rules.

-See below for an example on how to create the includes:
+2. Create two wildcards includes after ``crs-setup.conf`` but before loading CRS rules.
+Create the ``*-config.conf`` includes first, followed by the ``*-before.conf`` includes as shown in the code block below (This only needs to be done once, after that any plugins placed within the plugins folder will automatically be activated).

+3. Then reload your WAF to apply the new changes (Restart for Nginx ModSec users)

 ```
 Include /path/to/coreruleset/modsecurity.conf
 Include /path/to/coreruleset/crs-setup.conf

-Include /path/to/coreruleset/plugins/iredadmin-rule-exclusions-config.conf
+Include /path/to/coreruleset/plugins/*-config.conf
-Include /path/to/coreruleset/plugins/iredadmin-rule-exclusions-before.conf
+Include /path/to/coreruleset/plugins/*-before.conf

 Include /path/to/coreruleset/rules/*.conf
 ```

-Then reload your WAF to apply the new changes (Restart for Nginx ModSec users)

 You can also refer to official CRS documentation on how to install a plugin https://coreruleset.org/docs/concepts/plugins/#how-to-install-a-plugin